helium/HIP/0000-adjustment-of-dao-utility-a-score-to-remove-onboarding-fees.md

 ## Stakeholders
 The proposed changes to the A score calculation in the DAO score will impact various stakeholders within the Helium ecosystem.
 These stakeholders include:

+Hotspot Makers: Some Hotspot Makers hold a large quantity of DC within their maker wallet.
+If this HIP should pass, and a new HIP to lower IoT onboarding fees is proposed, this may leave makers with a large sum of DC within their maker wallets.
+However, this HIP does not directly impact Hotspot Makers, as another HIP would need to be implemented to reduce IoT onboard fees.

-SubDAO Treasuries: SubDAO Treasuries may experience a potential change in the distribution of HNT emissions.
+SubDAO Treasuries: SubDAO Treasuries will experience a change in the distribution of daily HNT emissions.
 The removal of the onboarding fee from the A score calculation may encourage more device owners to participate in subDAO networks.

-HNT Owners: The removal of onboarding fees from the A Score may result in networks removing onboarding fees from their network, which will result in less HNT burn.
+HNT Owners: The removal of onboarding fees from the A Score may result in networks removing onboarding fees from their network, which will result in less HNT burn, which may cause a decrease in demand for HNT.

 ## Drawbacks: